 Don't be afraid of the dark!
 Be brave.
 Experiment with inky hues and slightly surreal objects for an utterly dramatic interior.
-Paint the walls dark and add jewel tones and texture for a space that will wrap itself around you and create a level of cosy that even Hygge can handle!
+Paint the walls dark and add jewel tones and texture for a space that will wrap itself around you and create a level of cozy that even Hygge can handle!

 Here are your five steps to build a deliciously dark space from start to finish.

 The perfect spaces to go dark in are North-facing rooms, and small spaces with little natural light, don’t fight nature, embrace the darkness and use it to your advantage to create a dramatic and cocooning interior.
 Light from the North is cool and harsh and it can be very difficult to create a feeling of light and space.
 So don’t fight it - go intense!

 You may be surprised at the swanky and sophisticated space you will end up with.
 For gorgeous examples, check out Londoner, Abigail Ahern, whose signature style hangs off dark, bold backdrops.

 2. Add Statement Furniture